Interview Question: "Tell Me About a Time You Made a Mistake"

-Focus on the results of what you did to fix the mistake.
-Show the employer that you are capable of handling anything, especially when you are at fault.
+Focus on the results of what you did to fix the error.
+Show the interviewer that you're capable of overcoming challenges and that you can reflect on what you can do to improve your work ethic.
 Try to focus on the positive aspects of the situation.
-Explain that in the end, everything turned out fine.
+You can also discuss how your remedy for the mistake benefited the company.

 4. Discuss what you learned

 You can make the lessons you learned the center of your response.
-Focus on what you learned and how you have applied this new knowledge to other situations.
-Explain that you now know how to avoid similar future mistakes and that you learned to be more careful.
-Show that this mistake resulted in you growing as a professional.
+Focus on what you learned and how you've applied this new knowledge to other situations.
+Explain that you now know how to avoid similar future mistakes and to be more careful.
+Show that this error resulted in your professional growth.

-Here are a few effective answers to "Tell me about a time you made a mistake."
+Example answers for "Tell me about a time you made a mistake."

 "As an editor, I was responsible for proofreading the publication's monthly magazine.
 While I was quite effective at catching mistakes, one time I missed that the page numbers were all one page off.
 I didn't notice this mistake until we had already sent the files to the printer.
 I was quite worried about this small detail since the numbers wouldn't align with our table of contents.
 While the graphic designer was responsible for the design error, I took complete accountability for not catching her mistake.